Digby Smith: Personal life

+Digby Smith died on 9 January 2024, at the age of 89.

 Military career

 In 1950, he returned to England and school, but left Farnborough Grammar School at the age of 16 to the army as an apprentice telecommunications technician.
 He received additional training at Minden in 1954 as a Technician III Class.
 After a six-month stint at the Pintsch Electro Radio Factory in Constance, Smith returned to Duisburg, where he met his wife.

-In 1960 the war office selection board sent him to Mons Officer Cadet School at Aldershot, and he received his commission as a lieutenant in 10th Signal Regiment, posted in Krefeld, in North Rhine-Westphalia, Germany.
+In 1960, the war office selection board sent him to Mons Officer Cadet School at Aldershot, and he received his commission as a lieutenant in 10th Signal Regiment, posted in Krefeld, in North Rhine-Westphalia, Germany.
 Here he was a Troop Commander using the same Pintch equipment he had studied in Constance.
 In 1961, he received a commission into the Royal Corps of Signals, and served in the British Army of the Rhine.
 While in service there, he studied German, and explored his growing interest in the military history of the old German states of the Holy Roman Empire.

 Smith's first foray into the realm of Napoleonic history occurred by chance at Bradbury Barracks in Krefeld.
 As a qualified linguist, he was asked to research the history of the barracks' original German regiment, part of the Signals' 20th anniversary at the location.
 His research led him to the 2nd Westphalian Hussars, who in turn were descended from the green- and purple-clad Cheaveau Legers Uhlanen of Duchy of Berg.
 This colourful regiment had as its founder the equally colourful Joachim Murat, King of Naples and a Marshal of France under Napoleon.

 In 1965, he transferred to the Royal Army Ordnance Corps, where he worked in computers and logistics and the study of work.
 From 1970 to 1972, he had a stint at the German Armed Forces Command and Staff College, located at Blankenese, near Hamburg.

 Post-military

 After serving a brief stint at the Ministry of Defence, Whitehall, he retired from the military to start a new career, selling body armour to the German police, who were at that time combating the Baader Meinhof and other urban terrorist groups.
 In 1981, high tech logistics and customer services markets drew him into international computer and telecommunications companies located in Germany, Saudi Arabia and Moscow.
 During his assignment to Moscow, where he spent four years, he made several trips to the battlefield at Borodino, and continued developing the material for his compendium, Napoleonic Wars Data Book.

-Since 1995, he has concentrated full-time on the writing of military history, some of which he wrote for Osprey Military Publishing under the nom de plume of Otto von Pivka.
+From 1995, he concentrated full-time on the writing of military history, some of which he wrote for Osprey Military Publishing under the nom de plume of Otto von Pivka.